-Our Kambo sticks have a thick layer of venom on one side.
+Our Ticuna Kambo sticks have a thick layer of secretion on one side.
 This should be enough for at least 60 to 100 dots.
-Two burnsticks are included.
+Two burn sticks are included.

-We travel to the Ticuna tribe in the deep amazon of Peru to buy the Kambo sticks ourselves.
-We are grateful being allowed to bring this traditional remedy to the world.
-Because there are no middlemen involved we know for sure that we have fresh stock and we guarantee ethically harvesting.
+We travel to the Ticuna tribe in the deep Peruvian Amazon to personally buy the Kambo sticks.
+We are grateful for being allowed to offer this traditional remedy to the world.
+Because there are no middlemen involved we know for sure that we have fresh stock and we guarantee sustainable and fair trade harvesting.

-Each stick has the Excretions of 3 to 5 large frogs.
+Each stick has the excretions of 3 to 5 large frogs.
 The sticks are 14 cm long and 2 cm wide.
-Two application sticks are added.

-Our Kambo is collected by Ticunas who learned the kambo tradition by living as neighbors with the Matses.
-They know how to collect and give the kambo also.
-They live in the Oje Chico Comunity at the base of the Yavari River, in Loreto.
-The name of the comunity comes from the name of a tree of the Moraceae family, with many medicinal uses for the comunity.
+Our Kambo is collected by Ticuna people who learned the Kambo tradition living as neighbors to the Matses.
+They are familiar with collecting and giving the Kambo.
+They live in the Oje Chico Community at the base of the Yavari River, in Loreto, Peru, not far from Brazil.
+The name of the community comes from the name of a very useful tree of the Moraceae family.

-It is beautiful to see that in this tradition all members of community are involved.
-25 families belong to this group, but it are the elders who collect the venom from the frogs.
-A young apprentice can also do it as part of his training.
+In this community, all members are involved.
+However, it is usually the elders who collect the venom from the frogs and apply the Kambo.
+Young apprentices can also do it as part of their training.

-Phyllomedusa bicolor is a friendly and nocturnal tree frog that lives high in the trees of the Peruvian and Brazilian Amazon rainforests.
-Males can grow to be 91-103mm long, while their female counterparts are 111-119mm.
-The dorsum of the frog is a dark green and the under belly is a light yellow white or cream color.
-There are two large prominent glands extending from behind the eyes.
-P. bicolor can be found throughout the Amazon rainforests of northern Bolivia, western and northern Brazil, southeastern Colombia, eastern Peru, southern and eastern Venezuela, and the Guainas.
+Males of the Phyllomedusa bicolor can grow to be between 9 and 10 centimeters long, while their female counterparts are a little bigger.
+The frog’s back is dark green and the belly is a yellow-white or cream color.
+There are two large prominent glands extending from behind the eyes that secrete the venom.
+Phyllomedusa bicolor can be found throughout the Amazon rainforests of northern Bolivia, western and northern Brazil, southeastern Colombia, eastern Peru, southern and eastern Venezuela, and the Guianas.

-Kambo has been found to contain various peptides, which have been proven to strengthen the immune system.
-The peptide rich venom also has anti-inflammatory and anti-microbial properties that kill viruses and pathogens in the body.
+Kambo has been found to contain various peptides which have been proven to strengthen the immune system.
+The peptide-rich venom has been shown to have anti-inflammatory and anti-microbial properties.